wingjay/wingjay.github.io/source/resume/index.md

 **My job in Alibaba**
 Develop a new network framework `RxApi` to make network code cleaner and more stable.
-Develop a new RecyclerView Adapter: `Lego` List, which supports multi-type item, reusable ViewHolder.
+Develop a new RecyclerView Adapter framework: `Lego` List, which supports multi-type item, reusable ViewHolder class.

 **What I did**